 Bert Willekens (Economic Advisor in Chief Economist Team at Belgian Competition Authority) Title: “Competition Policy in the Digital Economy”

-Maarten Goos (Professor at Utrecht University School of Economics) Title: “The Impact of Automation on Firms and Their Workers”
+Wiljan van den Berge (Economist with CPB Netherlands Bureau of Policy Analysis) Title: “The Impact of Automation on Firms and Their Workers”

 Coffee + tea (venue: Main Hall, Adam Smith Hall)

-Plenary speaker - Scott Stern (David Sarnoff Professor of Management at the MIT Sloan School of Management)
+Plenary speaker - Scott Stern (David Sarnoff Professor of Management at the MIT Sloan School of Management).
+Title: “The Impact of Artificial Intelligence on Innovation”

 Drinks + live music (venue: Main Hall, Adam Smith Hall).
 Organized by ECU’92 - the student organization of U.S.E.